Content style guide

 In today’s webinar, you’ll learn how to create a flowchart from scratch, how to create a flowchart from a template, how to share a flowchart with several team members, and how to export your flowchart for offline viewing.
 You’ll also see how to import Visio files into Lucidchart.

-Using the right terminology will help us reinforce our brand identity and avoid confusion, both internally and with customers.
-This section outlines key terms created by or commonly used at Lucid.
+Using the right brand names helps reinforce our brand identity and avoid confusion, both internally and with customers.
+This section outlines company and product names created by or commonly used at Lucid.

-If a term is not outlined in this content style guide, refer to the Merriam-Webster Dictionary to determine how the term is spelled, capitalized, and punctuated.
+If a term isn’t outlined in this content style guide, refer to the Merriam-Webster Dictionary to determine how it’s spelled, capitalized, and punctuated.

 Company and product names